 On the other side of the courtyard in an open fronted barn is the wood fired kiln – which she built herself.
 She fires it several times a year, but not in the winter months as it requires lighting (and then continuous watching) at 3am.

-And see this red brick wall at the back?
+And see the red brick wall at the back?
 Jacky also built that herself.
 Clearly a woman of many talents.

 Next spot was Lopen…..